-About Forensic Accounting Master's Degree Programs
+Forensic Accounting Masters Programs Overview

-A growing area within accounting, forensic accounting is accounting that would support legal proceedings.
-Forensic means “belonging to, used in, or suitable to courts of judicature or to public discussion and debate” (Mirriam-Webster’s Online Dictionary).
-The two major areas in this discipline are litigation support and investigative accounting.
-An example of litigation support would be quantifying economic damages such as the loss created by a breach of contract.
-Investigative supporting could cover a variety of areas such as insurance or securities fraud or employee theft.
-Particularly with investigative accounting, the forensic accountant is part detective, in search of clues to solve a mystery.
-Forensic accountants also provide support in other interesting areas – for example they have played a significant role in tracking terrorists globally post 9/11.
+Forensic accountants are professionals who work with law enforcement personnel and lawyers to assist in investigating and prosecuting individuals for crimes such as financial fraud or other illegal activities.
+The two major areas in this discipline that a specialist helps with are litigation support and investigative accounting.
+An example of litigation support is quantifying economic damages such as the loss created by a breach of contract.
+Investigative supporting might cover a variety of areas such as insurance or securities fraud or employee theft.
+Particularly with investigative accounting, the forensic accountant is part detective and searches for clues to solve a mystery.
+Forensic accountants also provide support in other interesting areas – for example cybercrime.